-Management considers credit, liquidity and market risks and assesses the impact on valuation of investments when determining the fair value.
+Management considers credit, liquidity and market risk and assesses the impact on valuation of investments when determining the fair value.

-Fair value of the quoted equity investments are determined by quoted prices (Level 1)
+Fair value of the quoted equity investment is valued by observable market prices or rates.

 2.3 Summary of significant accounting policies